Atlantic mudskipper: Anatomy and morphology

-The eyes of the Atlantic mudskipper are adapted to terrestrial-living by being located closely together, providing the mudskipper with a large field of vision.
-The eyes can move independent of the other at 360 degrees.
+The eyes of the Atlantic mudskipper are adapted to terrestrial living by being located close together, providing the mudskipper with a large field of vision.
+The eyes can move independent of each other at 360 degrees.
 The eyes are also positioned further up on the head, enabling the eyes to remain above the water surface whilst their body is submerged underwater.
 Cup-like structures that hold water are located beneath the eye, which aids in lubricating the eyes when the Atlantic mudskipper is on land.
-The Atlantic mudskipper has chemosensory receptors that are located within the nose and on the skin surface.
+While on land, they perform a whole-body rolling behavior in which their eyes are retracted and the dermal cup structures cover them, such that the dermal cup membrane comes into contact with fluids on the surface they are rolling on.
+When they finish the roll, their eyes extend again and the dermal cup recedes.
+This rolling behavior may capture water in these cups and body for lubrication, supported by the fact that they were observed to roll much more frequently when exposed to higher air flow (and thus, higher evaporation) in a laboratory setting.
+The Atlantic mudskipper has chemosensory receptors that are located within the nose and on the skin's surface.

 The Atlantic mudskipper has the ability to rotate its mouth opening so that its jaws can be oriented over prey.
 Sharp teeth, reflective of their carnivorous diet, are present within the mouth.
 Atlantic mudskippers have a short digestive system, that is composed of an oesophagus, stomach, intestine, and rectum.
 The stomach was historically not described in Atlantic mudskippers as it is not well defined unless structures are compared microscopically.
 The surface of the intestine is folded, which increases the surface area that enhances the absorption of nutrients.